 Area of innovation

-The BMS-Inverter Hybrid will result in a set of electronics that can be connected to battery cells and immediately make these AC ready, without needing an inverter.
-This will significantly reduce the cost of storing energy across the lifetime of a battery storage system and help deliver reliable electricity at peak times by reducing the pressure on the grid.
+The BMS-Inverter Hybrid uses sophisticated electronics that can be connected to battery cells and immediately make these AC ready, without needing an inverter.
+This can significantly reduce the cost of storing energy across the lifetime of a battery storage system and help deliver reliable electricity at peak times by reducing the pressure on the grid.

 Stationary battery storage systems offer a path towards a reliable, sustainable and affordable power supply.
-Battery inverters and battery management systems together represent a significant proportion of new battery storage system cost.
+Battery inverters and battery management systems together represent a significant proportion of battery storage system cost.
 Given the need for dispatchable power to support the increasing levels of variable renewable energy on the grid from both centralised and distributed generation, the project presents a significant opportunity to increase uptake of renewables in Australia and allow a smooth shift to a higher share of renewable energy sources.

 A start-up launched by two Melbourne University students (Relectrify) is set to make electric cars even greener, thanks to an innovative technology that allows electric car batteries to power your home.Read more